JordanHyatt/nelson_check/README.md

 ```
 The instance created will have an attribute called *violations*
 which is a list of NelsonViolation objects.
 Each NelsonViolation object will
-have an attribute *rule* with will be a NelsonRule instance and an attribute
+have an attribute *rule* which will be a NelsonRule instance and an attribute
 *offenders* which will be a pandas series of the data points that violated the
 rule